aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 * __receiveMessageWaitTime__: Will determine [long
   poll](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html)
   duration.
 The default value is 20 seconds.
+* __batchSize__: Determines how many records are buffered before invoking your lambda function.
+* __maxBatchingWindow__: The maximum amount of time to gather records before invoking the lambda.
+This increases the likelihood of a full batch at the cost of delayed processing.
 * __enabled__: If the SQS event source mapping should be enabled.
 The default is true.

 ```ts